ErickZuniga/edmunds-claude-code/PUBLISHING.md

 1. Go to https://github.com/new
 2. Fill in the details:
    - **Repository name**: `edmunds-claude-code`
-   - **Description**: "Edmund's personal Claude Code setup with 14 productivity commands and 11 specialized AI agents for modern web development"
+   - **Description**: "Claude Code setup with productivity commands and specialized AI agents for Expo, React Native, Java, and Spring Boot development"
    - **Visibility**: Public (so others can install it)
    - **Initialize**: ❌ Don't add README, .gitignore, or license (we already have these)
 3. Click "Create repository"